dev92anas/TopUp/README.md

 3. **Open Visual Studio 2022**
 Go to File > Open > Project/Solution.
-Navigate to the cloned repository folder and open the solutions file.
+Navigate to the cloned repository folder and open the solution file.

 4. **Restore NuGet Packages**
 Right-click on the solution in the Solution Explorer.
-Select Restore NuGet Packages. for each Solution (TopUpService, BalanceService, SecurityService, APIGateway)
+Select Restore NuGet Packages.

 5. **Update Connection Strings**
-Open the appsettings.json file for each service solution project (TopUpService, BalanceService, SecurityService).
+Open the appsettings.json file for each service solution project (TopUpService.API, BalanceService.API, SecurityService.API).
 Replace the connection strings with the ones provided in the attachment.

 6. **Build the Solution**